cmsc-vcu/202310-cmsc508-semester-project-cmsc508-202310-team-39/Phase2/README.md

 * Who gained the most followers collectively in one stream?
 * There is a very big difference in the atmosphere of a chatroom that is just spamming the same messages verses a chatroom with actual unique thought.
 Which streamer had the most unique chatters per average view_count?
 * Create a list of the amount of money each Twitch streamer made from subscriptions.
 Make sure that partnered streamers earn $3 for each subscription, and non-partnered streamers make $2.5.
+* Find the number of games played across each stream; don't include Personal categories like Just Chatting.
+Look at the different genre categories.
+* Now rank each game according to the number of hours streamed
+* Wow!
+How interesting!
+I wonder why Minecraft is the most streamed game?
+Anyways, now I want you to figure out if total hours streamed for a game correlates with their game rank!
+* Huh.
+I guess it kinda does.
+Create a query that adds the follower and subcriber count for each of the streams  to the respective streamer.
+Make this a new column.
+* Now calculate the percent increase in follower/subscribers over these streams.
+* Finally, find the number of unique message per number of chatters for each stream

 ## Experience